ResearchAdvancingFuzzing/raf/docs/spitfire_specs.md

 * `EdgeCoverage of Integer` is the set of n-edges (n is the `Integer`) covered, with counts.
 An `Edge` is a pair of `Integers` representing a transition observed between two basic blocks.

 Other kinds of coverage are possible, including state coverage.
 We will tackle these later.

+---

+## Persistent `knowledge_base`

+Spitfire will be implemented such that most compute happens on the cloud.
+Each tool run (required to be finite in time) will be required to deposit its results in a persistent knowledge store.
+* Could be database or a key-value store or whatever
+* Lincoln will implement libraries in C and Python to marshall and unmarshall the various data types (`AttackPoint`, `Coverage`, etc) to a few different knowledge bases.

+---
+## Persistent filesystem

+We also need a filesystem.
+For stuff that wouldn't make sense to put in a knowledge base.
+All cloud instances will mount this volume and will be able to refer to files with consistent path names.

+* All `Files` from fuzzing or symbolic exec / solving
+* PANDA recordings